RosettaCommons/documentation/application_documentation/interface-analyzer.md

 -   TOTAL SASA: Total sasa of the complex (NOT the interface)
 -   NUMBER OF RESIDUES: Number of residues in the complex
 -   AVG RESIDUE ENERGY: Total score divided by number of residues in the complex
--   INTERFACE DELTA SASA: dSASA\_int above; interface solvent accesible surface area buried by the complex
+-   INTERFACE DELTA SASA: dSASA\_int above; interface solvent accessible surface area buried by the complex
 -   CROSS-INTERFACE ENERGY SUMS: Binding energy calculated the "inaccurate", environment-insensitive way
 -   SEPARATED INTERFACE ENERGY DIFFERENCE: Binding energy calculated the "accurate" way by separating the chains and optionally repacking
 -   INTERFACE DELTA SASA/CROSS-INTERFACE ENERGY: Binding energy ("inaccurate") divided by SASA